-Research has shown that the whistling language is also used in the same manner at Kuşköy in Turkey, in the village of Aas in the French Pyrenees, in the Canary Islands of Spain and by the Berber people of the Atlas Mountains in Morocco.
+Research has shown that the whistling language is also used in the same manner at Kuşköy in Turkey in the village of Aas, in the French Pyrenees, in the Canary Islands of Spain, and by the Berber people of the Atlas Mountains in Morocco.

-Despite hailing from disparate lands across the world, speakers of whistling languages have a few qualities in common.
+Despite hailing from different lands across the world, speakers of whistling languages have a few qualities in common.
 They are all from mountainous and rugged terrain, and their main jobs are agriculture and animal husbandry.

 Many have theorized that the whistling languages, which mirror bird calls and other ways that animals communicate, may reflect the close bond between speakers and their local environments.